fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 creates a copy of the _clicks_ object where the value of the _right_ property is increased by one.

-Assigning the object to a variable in the event handlers is not necessary and we can simplify the functions to the following form:
+We can simplify the event handlers by directly passing a new object with the updated property to the _setClicks_ function, instead of creating a new object with a variable and then passing that to _setClicks_.
+This is because React automatically merges the updated state with the previous state, and we only need to update the relevant property.
+Therefore, assigning the object to a variable is not necessary and we can simplify the functions to the following form:

 ```js
 const handleLeftClick = () =>